charmed-hpc/slurmutils/README.md

 ## Project & Community

-The `slurmtools` package is a project of the
+The `slurmutils` package is a project of the
 [Ubuntu HPC](https://discourse.ubuntu.com/t/high-performance-computing-team/35988) community.
 It is an open-source project that is welcome to community involvement, contributions, suggestions, fixes, and constructive feedback.
-Interested in being involved with the development of `slurmtools`?
+Interested in being involved with the development of `slurmutils`?
 Check out these links below:

 * [Join our online chat](https://matrix.to/#/#ubuntu-hpc:matrix.org)